Free 7 Day Meal Plan for Gastritis: Foods to Eat and Avoid

 When left untreated, gastritis can lead to ulcers and other complications.
 Managing gastritis requires a holistic approach, and one crucial aspect is following a well-planned gastritis meal plan.

-A 7 day meal plan for gastritis focuses on soothing and nourishing the stomach, while avoiding trigger foods that can aggravate symptoms.
+A 7 day meal plan for gastritis focuses on soothing gut healthy meals and low acid foods while avoiding trigger foods that can aggravate symptoms.

 Incorporating foods to eat with gastritis, such as non-acidic fruits, lean proteins, whole grains, and healthy fats, can provide essential nutrients while minimizing potential triggers for gastric distress.